J-DubApps/J-Dub-Prompts/Claude_Squad/README.md

 # Claude Squad - AI Agent Collection 🤖

-My personal collection of specialized AI coding agents designed to work with Claude and other LLMs.
-These agents were collected from other open source projects around GitHub that offer agents that handle specific development tasks, from core coding to DevOps, project management, and quality assurance.
+My personal collection of specialized AI coding sub-agents designed to work with Claude Code (and other LLMs with similar sub-agent capabilities).
+These agents were collected from other open source projects around GitHub that offer sub-agents that can handle specific development tasks ranging from core coding to DevOps, to project management, and quality assurance as well as shipping to prod.
+Most of my "squad" were sourced from [this Repo](https://github.com/VoltAgent/awesome-claude-code-subagents), which offers a fantastic collection of over 100 sub-agents.

 ## 📁 Agent Categories